Gaza War (2008–2009): December repercussions

 On 13 December, Israel announced that it favored extending the cease-fire, provided Hamas adhered to the conditions.
 On 14 December, a Hamas delegation in Cairo proposed that Hamas was prepared to stop all rocket attacks against Israel if the Israelis would open up the Gaza border crossings and pledge not to launch attacks in Gaza, as per the original June 2008 truce terms, to that date not complied with by Israel.
 On the same day, Hamas officials said that earlier reports, quoting Khaled Meshaal as saying there would be no renewal of the truce, were inaccurate.
 A Hamas spokesman said that the lull would not be renewed, "as long as there is no real Israeli commitment to all of its conditions".
 A spokesman for the Israeli Prime Minister replied that Israel was committed to the truce but "it's clear there can't be a one-sided ceasefire, ... where rockets are everyday coming from the Gaza Strip targeting Israeli civilians."

+On 15 December, Israel assassinated a senior Palestinian commander in Jenin, sparking a round of attacks between Israel and Hamas.

 On 17 December, a 40-year-old Palestinian was killed by IDF fire in Northern Gaza.
 The following day, 18 December, Hamas declared the end of the cease-fire, a day before the truce officially expired.
 More than 20 rockets were fired from Gaza into southern Israel on that day.

 On 19 December, Hamas refused to enter talks to renew the six-month truce and a Hamas spokesman announced that it would not extend the cease-fire.
 The spokesman, Ayman Taha, specified that Hamas's refusal was "because the enemy did not abide by its obligations" to ease a crippling blockade of the Gaza Strip, and had not halted all attacks.
 Palestinian sources said that Hamas wanted to renew the truce, but only on improved terms – a complete opening of the border crossings with Israel, the opening of the Rafah border crossing with Egypt, a complete ban on Israeli military activity in Gaza and an extension of the truce to the West Bank as well.
 Israel was not ready to accept these terms.
 This was confirmed by Yuval Diskin, head of Shin Bet (Israel's internal security agency), at an Israeli cabinet meeting on 21 December.
 Diskin said he thought Hamas was "interested in continuing the truce, but wants to improve its terms ... it wants us to lift the siege of Gaza, stop attacks, and extend the truce to include the West Bank".
 Three Qassam rockets fired from the northern Gaza Strip landed in Israel.